gruvw/typora-side-by-side/README.md

 - Night
 - Nord
 - Onedark
-- Panda (built on top of this theme initially)
+- Panda (initially built on top of this theme)
 - Pixyll
 - Quartz Milky
 - Whitey